David Douglas, 12th Marquess of Queensberry: Membership of House of Lords

-As a consequence of his birth, Queensberry became a member of the House of Lords, the upper house of the Parliament of the United Kingdom.
-Under the Peerage Act 1963 which came into effect in August that year, all Scottish peers were given seats in the House of Lords as of right.
+When Queensberry succeeded to his peerages in 1954, he didn't become a member of the House of Lords, the upper house of the Parliament of the United Kingdom, because he was a Peer of Scotland but he became it after the Peerage Act 1963 when all Scottish Peers were given seats in the House.
 This right was lost under the House of Lords Act 1999 which as from November 1999 reduced the number of hereditary peers with seats in the Lords from several hundred to only ninety-two, most elected from the peers' own ranks.

 Views on LGBT issues

 As a hereditary peer, Queensberry spoke in the House of Lords during the passage of the Sexual Offences Act 1967, which legalized homosexual acts in England and Wales.
 In 2016 he drew a contrast between his views on homosexuality and those of his great-grandfather John Douglas, 9th Marquess of Queensberry, well known for his role in the downfall of the Irish author and playwright Oscar Wilde.

 The 12th marquess explained that he had been delighted to associate his family with a liberalising measure because the Queensberry name "had become so associated with the way Oscar Wilde was pilloried in 1895".